ivanbo97/GreenVsRed/README.md

     to an ArrayList of cells (cellsForConversion) which are going to have their colored changed in the next generation.
     After iterating through each cell of the grid we can update the content of the grid by calling method: void updateGrid ().
     Final result is displayed by calling  method:void displayResult ().

+# 3. class SingleCell
+     Objects of this class represent a single cell from the grid with corresponding x, y coordiantes and color;

+# 4. class CorrectNumberChecker
+     We should gurantee that the input of the user is correct and our game will not crash.
+Method: boolean check (int inputNumber) assures that the provided number is in the specified range.
+Method: int detailedChecks () , catches exceptions caused by wrong input from the user related to entering letters or words where integer numbers are expected.